Q. Do associations have to provide a property owner with a copy of any and all records?

 Q. Does the association have to provide copies of emails between board members of the association?

 A. In my opinion, yes, but this has not been established as case law.
 Any record of the association that is not subject to attorney-client privilege or considered personal information (such as personnel records) is subject to disclosure.
-Personal information of homeowners is protected as well.
+The personal information of homeowners is protected as well.
 Recently, the US Supreme Court has held that emails on corporate email servers are subject to discovery.
 An association is a corporation.
-I recommend to associations that I represent that they establish email addresses for board business only so that should a subpeona be served they would not have to disclose their personal emails.
+I recommend to associations that I represent that they establish email addresses for board business only so that should a subpoena be served, they would not have to disclose their personal emails.

 Q. My property contained only deed restrictions when I purchased it and now my neighbors are trying to form an association and charge dues.
 Is this legal?

 A. Only if 100% of the homeowners agree to be members of the association AND the association files a joinder and consent on each property AND the association issues new deeds.
-Additionally, there are certain documents that are required to be filed with the county in order to establish an association.
+Additionally, certain documents must be filed with the county to establish an association.

 Q. My association claims records that records of wages and salaries are personnel records and not subject to disclosure.
 Do we have a right to see how much our association pays employees?